King of My Heart: Background and release

 Taylor Swift's fifth studio album, 1989 (2014), was a commercial success that transformed her image from a country music artist to a global pop icon.
 Her heightened fame was accompanied by increasing tabloid gossip; her reputation as "America's Sweetheart", a result of her wholesome and innocent image, was blemished from publicized short-lived relationships and disputes with other celebrities, including a dispute with the rapper Kanye West and the media personality Kim Kardashian.
 Swift went on a hiatus in 2015 and 2016 and conceived her sixth studio album, Reputation, as an answer to the media commotion surrounding her celebrity.

 According to Swift, Reputation has two major themes; one is vengeance and drama, and the other about finding love and friendship, which she described as "something sacred throughout all the battle cries".
 The album was released by Big Machine Records on November 10, 2017; "King of My Heart" is track number 10.
 Although the song did not chart, it has been certified platinum in Australia, gold in New Zealand, and silver in the United Kingdom.

+On August 4, 2025, in a podcast interview, the music video director Joseph Kahn, who directed the music videos for Reputations singles, revealed that "King of My Heart" was scheduled to be the second single and that an official music video was recorded.
+However, it was never completed due to Swift's decision to focus on "...Ready for It?".
+Kahn described the video as very "conceptual" and was mainly VFX.